tobias/vertx-clojure-conj-2013/rivulet/README.md

 you do have redis available, you can use it by swapping the init fns in `src/clj/rivulet/stats.clj`.

-Run with `lein vertx run`, then point your browser at
+First, compile the clojurescript with `lein cljsbuild once`, then run with `lein vertx run` and point your browser at
 <http://localhost:8080>.